Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • Navigate to Settings and choose the chart of accounts from the option.

-• Now, Search for the first subaccount which you want to modify.
+• Now, Search for the first subaccount that you want to modify.

 • Select Edit from the Action column dropdown menu.